cryo5551/Frontend-React-bootcamp/JavaScript/Objects/README.md

   }
 }
 ```
-- From this object, print the list of names of students who are doing MERN (Mongo, Express, React Node).
+- From this object, print the list of names of students who are doing MERN (Mongo, Express, React, Node).
 - Print the list of students who have scored 40 or more marks.